curran/model/README.md

  * Models similar to [Backbone Models](http://backbonejs.org/#Model) in that you can call
    * `set(propertyName, value)` to set a value, and
    * `get(propertyName)` to get a value
- * A `when` function, which allows declaration of data dependencies in a functional reactive style.
+ * A `when` function, which allows declaration of data dependency graphs in a [functional reactive](http://stackoverflow.com/questions/1028250/what-is-functional-reactive-programming) style.

 Check out the